getify/You-Dont-Know-JS/async & performance/ch4.md

 This code will work, but in the specifics of our scenario, it's not optimal.
 Can you spot why?

-Because the `r1` and `r2` requests can -- and for performance reasons, *should* -- run concurrently, but in this code they will run sequentially; the `"http://some.url.2"` URL isn't Ajax fetched until after the `"http://some.url.1"` is finished.
+Because the `r1` and `r2` requests can -- and for performance reasons, *should* -- run concurrently, but in this code they will run sequentially; the `"http://some.url.2"` URL isn't Ajax fetched until after the `"http://some.url.1"` request is finished.
 These two requests are independent, so the better performance approach would likely be to have them run at the same time.

 But how exactly would you do that with a generator and `yield`?
 We know that `yield` is only a single pause point in the code, so you can't really do two pauses at the same time.